Read more about

 The Indonesian rupiah is the official currency used in Indonesia and is known in the stock exchange markets by the code “IDR.”
 The rupiah is made up of 100 subunits known as Sen. The Indonesian rupiah circulates in banknotes and coins with the lowest denomination being the 1000 rupiah.
-The rupiah gained international recognition in 1949 after the country gained independence where one US Dollar exchanged for 3.8 rupiahs.
+It gained international recognition in 1949 after the country achieved independence.
+Initially, one US Dollar exchanged for 3.8 rupiahs.
 However, the currency has experienced high inflation with measures trying to counter the inflation persistently failing.
-As of January 2017, one US Dollar was exchanging for 13,499 Indonesian rupiahs making the rupiah one of the least valued currencies in the world.
+As of January 2017, one US Dollar was exchanging for 13,499 Indonesian rupiahs making it one of the least valued currencies in the world.

 3. Vietnamese Dong

 The Vietnamese Dong is the official currency used in Vietnam.
 It uses the code “VND” in the stock exchange markets.
 The Dong is made of 100 subunits known as xu or 10 subunits known as hao both of which are in circulation.
 The Vietnamese Dong was introduced after the merger of North Vietnam and South Vietnam in 1978 and was relatively stable with 2 VND exchanging for 1 USD.
 The government then revalued the Dong severally in the following years which caused a spike in the national inflation levels.
 The Vietnamese Dong is currently the second-least valued currency in the world after the Iranian rial with 1 USD exchanging for 22,769 VND as of December 2016.

 2. Iranian Rial